 Lynchburg is anything but short on history.
 This city by the James River has experienced some incredible historical moments, especially when it comes to the founding fathers of the United States and the Civil War.
 Here are the sites you need to see this fall.

 Did you know Thomas Jefferson had a beloved retreat right next to Lynchburg?
 When Monticello was becoming more of a popular tourist attraction than a home, Jefferson built himself a secluded haven where he could spend time alone or with his grandchildren.
 Today, the historic home is open to all visitors looking to learn about who Jefferson was as a person, rather than just a president.
 Plus, you can always explore the property and grounds during their Wine Festival in November.

-Afternoon: Point of Honor
+Morning: Point of Honor